ProgrammerBill/ProgrammerBill.github.io/_includes/about/en.md

-Hey, this is Bill, I'm an Enginneer of Android.yeah,thank you!
+Hey, this is Bill, I'm an engineer of Android.yeah,thank you!